gfusee/seal-sdk-rs/book/src/concepts-architecture.md

 # Concepts & Architecture

-This chapter explains the moving parts behind `seal-sdk-rs`: how `BaseSealClient` is composed, what the specializations wire together, and the operational considerations you should keep in mind when shipping to production.
+This chapter explains how the SDK fits together: what powers `BaseSealClient`, how the ready-made specializations behave, and which operational details matter when you run the client in production.

 ## BaseSealClient

-`BaseSealClient` (see `src/base_client.rs`) is the generic heart of the SDK.
-It has six type parameters covering
+`BaseSealClient` (see `src/base_client.rs`) is the generic core.
+It exposes six type parameters that let you decide which pieces to plug in:

 - key-server info cache implementation
 - derived-keys cache implementation